brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Is a Tank Fun?

 Being a good tank is kind of like playing bass: you can do some amazing work, but one of your biggest jobs is to make the whole band play better together.
-Being able to take or avoid huge amounts of damage can be really fun, but tanking is also kind of a support role because it allows your back line party members to do their thing without getting killed.
+Being able to take or avoid huge amounts of damage can be fun, but tanking is also kind of a support role because it allows your back line party members to do their thing without getting killed.

 #### Good Tank Classes